rossrobino/ovr/apps/docs/src/content/docs.md

 ## Introduction

-**ovr** is a [lightweight](https://bundlephobia.com/package/ovr) toolkit for building fast, streaming web applications using asynchronous JSX and a modern Fetch API-based router.
-It’s designed for server-side rendering (SSR) where performance and Time-To-First-Byte (TTFB) matter. ovr evaluates components concurrently and streams the resulting HTML in order, so browsers can fetch critical assets and render content progressively as soon as it arrives.
+ovr is a [lightweight](https://bundlephobia.com/package/ovr) toolkit for building fast, streaming web applications with asynchronous JSX and a modern Fetch API-based router.
+Designed for server-side rendering (SSR) where performance and Time-To-First-Byte (TTFB) matter, ovr evaluates components concurrently and streams HTML in order by producing an `AsyncGenerator<string>` that feeds directly into the streamed response.
+This allows browsers to fetch critical assets and progressively render content as soon as it arrives, without buffering the entire HTML in memory.

 ```tsx
 import { App } from "ovr";